dotnet/docs/docs/visual-basic/programming-guide/language-features/xml/xml-literals-and-the-xml-1-0-specification.md

 ms.author: dotnetcontent
 ---
 # XML Literals and the XML 1.0 Specification (Visual Basic)
-The XML literal syntax in [!INCLUDE[vbprvb](~/includes/vbprvb-md.md)] supports most of the Extensible Markup Language (XML) 1.0 specification.
+The XML literal syntax in Visual Basic supports most of the Extensible Markup Language (XML) 1.0 specification.
 For details about the XML 1.0 specification, see [Extensible Markup Language (XML) 1.0](http://go.microsoft.com/fwlink/?LinkId=73927) on the W3C Web site.

 ## What Visual Basic Does Not Support